peter-bloomfield/peter-bloomfield.github.io/_posts/2008-02-03-tracing-memory-leaks-in-c-microsoft-specific.markdown

 - visual-studio
 redirect_from:
 - /tracing-memory-leaks-in-c-microsoft-specific
+description: How to track memory leaks back to the original allocation in C++ using Visual Studio.
 ---

 While working on a personal project, I ran across the ability to track memory leaks down to the exact line of source code in Visual C++.
 This works with Visual Studio 2005 (I was using the Express Edition), although it may work in more recent versions too.